tinoanic-cc/c4-genai-suite/.clinerules/git-workflow.md

 ## Brief overview
 Guidelines for Git workflow and commit practices specific to this project, emphasizing proper linting and code quality checks.
+Breaking the rules is not allowed.
+If you are unable to follow the rules, ask for permission.

 ## Git commit practices
 - Never use `--no-verify` flag when committing code